Avianca Cargo México

 Aerotransporte de Carga Unión S.A. de C.V., operating as Avianca Cargo México and formerly known as AeroUnion, is a scheduled cargo airline headquartered in Hangar Zone G at Mexico City International Airport in Mexico City, Mexico.
 It operates cargo services within and between Mexico and the United States.

 History

 The airline was founded on March 5, 1998, as AeroUnion.
 It was not until November 2000 that an application to the United States Department of Transportation for the right to carry cargo between the United States and Mexico was filed.
 Flight operations were launched in July 2001, with services to the Los Angeles key market being commenced on January 21, 2006.

-On March 11, 2014, Avianca Holdings announced that its subsidiary Avianca Cargo had entered into a agreement to acquire 100% of the non-voting shares and 25% of the voting shares of AeroUnion.
+On March 11, 2014, Avianca Holdings announced that its subsidiary Avianca Cargo had entered into an agreement to acquire 100% of the non-voting shares and 25% of the voting shares of AeroUnion.

+On May 10, 2020, Avianca filed for Chapter 11 bankruptcy in the United States after failing to pay bondholders, becoming one of the major airlines to file for bankruptcy due to the COVID-19 pandemic crisis.

 On June 24, 2025, AeroUnion was rebranded as Avianca Cargo México.

 Destinations

-AeroUnion operates the following scheduled services:
+Avianca Cargo Mexico, formerly AeroUnion, operates the following scheduled services: